Getting Started with HTL getting-started-with-htl

 </div>

-and the div element could have been annotated with the condition:
+And the div element could have been annotated with the condition:

 <div data-sly-test="${properties.jcr:title && properties.jcr:description}">